leighmcculloch/leighmcculloch.com/source/content/posts/2021/vscode-remote-containers-in-aws/index.md

 reproducible development environments with a UI that runs smoothly on my Mac while I develop in Ubuntu.

 I recently started using VSCode.
-I'm maybe late to this party but I was stuck in the world of VIM.
+I'm maybe late to this party.
+I was stuck in the world of VIM.
 My VIM setup was more than just a vimrc, but a Ubuntu development environment sitting inside Docker where I could spin up multiple reproducible environments.
+Frankly, VSCode is better for me now that I get that same virtual development environment experience within a highly customizable UI.

-The big win I find using Docker for virtual development environments is that once setup with Remote Containers I'm not limited to running Docker containers on my local system.
+The big win I find using VSCode and Docker for virtual development environments is that once setup with Remote Containers I'm not limited to running Docker containers on my local system.

-If you start VSCode at the commandline with the `DOCKER_HOST` environment variable set to a remote instance that has Docker installed, VSCode will run the containers there.
+If I start VSCode at the commandline with the `DOCKER_HOST` environment variable set to a remote instance that has Docker installed, VSCode will run the containers there.